orsenthil/senthil.learntosolveit.com-deploy/posts/2016/12/29/web-of-stories-donald-knuth.rst

 .. description:
 .. type: text

-I am a `Donald Knuth fan`_, and sometimes I strive to understand his `lectures`_.
+I am a {{% wikipedia article="Donald Knuth" %}} fan, and sometimes I strive to understand his lectures.
 Stumbled upon this website called webofstories.com that feature many scientists and carries *extensive* interviews with them, who reflect upon their life, their personal moments, their personal views on their achievements.

-I watched the entire `3 hour interview with Donald Knuth`_ and immensely enjoyed it.
+I watched the entire 3 hour interview with Donald Knuth and immensely enjoyed it.

 One of the excellent moment was, when he shares his 2nd computer program, which was a learning tic-tac-toe.
 This was written for the IBM 650 Machine having just 10K bytes of memory.